A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →Poisoning the Watcher: Image Payloads Become the Supply Chain in Employee Monitoring

-On an engagement that wasn't even about employee monitoring I watched an Insightful agent ingest whatever a worker's screen showed, ship it to a multi-tenant cloud, run it through an AI classifier, and render the result back to managers across thousands of customer companies.
+Employee-monitoring agents ingest whatever a worker's screen showed, ship it to a multi-tenant cloud, run it through an AI classifier, and render the result back to managers across thousands of customer companies.
 The screen is the most hostile surface in the building.
 The entire monitoring industry is built around trusting it.
-This is the supply chain everyone forgot to draw on the whiteboard.
+This is the supply chain the threat models never drew.

 Read Article →Model Loyalty Is the Bug: Codex Has the Hands, Claude Has the Lens